-Working at your pre-set table, analyse this case according to the questions below and prepare to present to the full group...
+Working at your currently designated table, analyse this case according to the questions below and prepare to present to the full group...

-What ((and by who) are the ethical dilemmas that are raised in this scenario?

-- Vhich - is the most serious ethical dilemmas facing the EHA officials?

-here e, if at all, are the airlines facing ethical dilemmas in this scenario?

-hy d lo you think these dilemmas emerged in the first (1st) place?

-LL C CLASS Roundtable Conversation
+What (and by who) are the ethical dilemmas that are raised in this scenario?
+Whic h is the most serious ethical dilemmas facing the EHA officials?
+Whei re, if at all, are the airlines facing ethical dilemmas in this scenario?
+Why do you think these dilemmas emerged in the first (1st) place?
+JLL CLASS Roundtable Conversation